Johnstown 14-year-old charged with murder, to be tried as adult, in Indiana County stabbing

 Investigators believe that Garreffa's cousin, Buchkoski, "bore ill will" toward him stemming from an earlier incident involving Buchkoski's girlfriend.

-Investigators said that after the murder they found Buchkoski and girlfriend Settlemyer in Johnstown's Coopersdale section with their hair dyed different colors.
+Investigators said that after the murder, they found Buchkoski and his girlfriend, Settlemyer, in Johnstown's Coopersdale section with their hair dyed different colors.

 Edwards, of Gray Street, Johnstown, "confessed to stabbing (Garreffa) several times" with an edged weapon, police said.